gzr7702/MovieGuide/README.md

 Gson

-See build.gradle for other versions
+See build.gradle for specific versions

 ##Installation
 git clone https://github.com/gzr7702/MovieGuide.git

-Open in AndroidStudio and compile.
-For details, see:
+Open in AndroidStudio and run.
+For details on this, see:

 https://developer.android.com/studio/run/index.html